Consensys/quorum-account-plugin-hashicorp-vault/README.md

 # Hashicorp Vault plugin for Quorum

-The Hashicorp Vault plugin for Quorum enables the storage of Quorum account private keys in a Hashicorp Vault as an alternative to storing as `keystore` files on the node.
+The Hashicorp Vault plugin for Quorum enables the storage of Quorum account private keys in a [Hashicorp Vault KV v2 secret engine](https://www.vaultproject.io/docs/secrets/kv/kv-v2/), as an alternative to storing as `keystore` files on the node.
 It is an implementation of Quorum's [`account` plugin interface](https://docs.goquorum.com/en/latest/PluggableArchitecture/Plugins/account/interface/).

 Managing Quorum accounts in a Hashicorp Vault offers several benefits over using the standard `geth` `keystore` files: